zacharyvoase/pyhoudini/README.md

 unlicense
 ---------

-Obviously this doesn't apply to Houdini itself, but all the code written by me is released as follows:
+**N.B.**: this doesn't apply to Houdini itself, but all the code written by me is released as follows:

 This is free and unencumbered software released into the public domain.